NSE co-location scam: Court dismisses bail plea by former GOO Anand Subramanian | Law-Order

 - India

-A Delhi court on Thursday dismissed the bail application by National Stock Exchange's (NSE) former group operating officer (GOO) Anand Subramanian in the co-location scam case.
+A Delhi court on Thursday dismissed the bail application by National Stock Exchange's (NSE) former group operating officer (GOO) Anand Subramanian in the co-location scam case, saying he was “as elusive as anecdotal Himalyan Yeti”.

+Special Judge Sanjeev Aggarwal denied the relief to Subramanian, who impersonated as 'Himalayan Yogi', saying the accused was holding a pole position at NSE, the affairs of which are under investigation.

 The former GOO was arrested by the CBI on February 24 and was remanded to custodial interrogation.
 He was sent to 14-day judicial custody on March 9.

-The CBI counsel said Subramanian, who impersonated as the "Himalayan Yogi" to influence NSE's former MD and CEO Chitra Ramkrishna and remained evasive during interrogation, was a flight risk and should not be granted bail.
+The CBI counsel said Subramanian, who impersonated as 'Himalayan Yogi' to influence NSE's former MD and CEO Chitra Ramkrishna and remained evasive during interrogation, was a flight risk and should not be granted bail.

 Subramanian's lawyer had sought his release on bail on the ground that he was not named in the FIR, he had no role in the NSE co-location facility while specifically denying the allegation that he was the ''Himalayan Yogi'' who allegedly influenced Ramkrishna's decision making.